whydoesanyonecare/Plutonium-versions-of-T6-custom-survival-maps/README.md

 GSC Toolkit zip has compiler.
 To compile file you have to drag and drop the uncompiled file on the compiler.exe and wait till its done.

-Custom perk icons are only in correct spot while using 1080p or 720p. in other resolutions perk icons are messed up atm
+Custom perk icons are only in correct spot while using 1080p or 720p. in other resolutions perk icons are broken for now

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------